Culture, tone and language considerations in quality monitoring (Multi-lingual quality assurance)

 This informality in written communication may sometimes occur in contrast to the voice channel for the same company, leading to situations where agents may be required to address customers using the formal register in calls but not in chat.

 This can potentially have implications for overall tone, which may be drawn into particular focus if customers make use of multi-channel contact and are left with different perceptions of the brand depending on the channel (which form of address is the one which is most ‘on-brand’ for any particular company…?)

-With over 25 years’ experience in quality monitoring and with global clients, our multi-lingual team have the skills, expertise and experience to add this level of detail and insight to your customer service or sales programs.
+With over 30 years’ experience in contact center quality monitoring and with global clients, our multi-lingual team has the skills, expertise, and experience to add this level of detail and insight to your customer service or sales programs.